jolie/website/www/index.md

 <div class="container col-xs-12">
   <div class="row vertical-align">
-    <div class="col-xs-8">**Aggregation:** a generalisation of proxies and load balancers, which you can use to compose and expose the APIs of separate services.</div>
+    <div class="landing-text col-xs-8">**Aggregation:** a generalisation of proxies and load balancers, which you can use to compose and expose the APIs of separate services.</div>
     <div class="col-xs-4">
       <img class="img-responsive" src="imgs/aggregation.png">
     </div>